 Web Forms is one of the exciting new features of the recently released BPM 188.8.131.52.
 To really embrace the power of Web Forms, one must understand Forms Rules, which can give your forms dynamic behavior, such as showing a field or calculating a sum total.
 In this example, I'm going to show you how to use Form Rules to dynamically populate a dropdown (or list).

 Web Services and XML

-Browsers automatically import the necessary certificates, however, when trying to access these services from a Java client, you will not be immediately successful.
+Browsers automatically import the necessary certificates, however, trying to access these services from a Java client, you will not be so successful.
+Take this Java Client:

 In this blog entry I outline the steps necessary to deploy JAX-RS (JSR 311) RESTful web services to the Oracle Cloud.
 We'll be using Jersey, which is the reference implementation for JAX-RS, and JDeveloper, which is my primary Java IDE.

 Step 1.
 Create a Jersey Library in JDeveloper

 Download the latest version of jersey-bundle.jar, which at the time of this writing is version 1.17.1.